CemGEMS web app tutorial¶

 Redefining plots (using jsoneditor)¶

 The new plot document is automatically created from a "$default" plot template upon a successfully finished simlation of a new process.
-The plot template contains all legends and settings that can be used upon the choices of abscissa, ordinate and chart type.
+The plot template contains the title and all legends and settings that can be used upon the choices of abscissa, ordinate and chart type.
 After the plot document was created (as a child to process), the simulation results are automatically sampled from all generated step recipes for all included abscissas and ordinates into arrays that are added to the plot document and saved to the client (and eventually to back-end user profile) database.
 Then the plot frame(s) are rendered in the web app page according to current selections (and re-rendered after one of them was changed).
 If the parent process simulation has been recalculated then the arrays for abscissas and ordinates are re-sampled, and plot frames are re-rendered.

 A plot definition is a JSON document that contains many settings that define what and how will be plotted graphically or exported as data tables.
 In case if some adjustments are needed, the plot document can be cloned under a different name and edited by the expert user in the jsoneditor widget.